dreamcatcher-tech/network/Inbox/2025-08-03 1103 mapping napps to mcp tools.md

 the frame would be connected to an mcp server. then the whole UI can be made as a frame, where it just sends its actions via mcp, which means that even the root ui can be arbitrarily nested / virtualized.

+So a mocked mcp server looks the same as the real mcp server, it just runs in browser.